MystenLabs/sui/README.md

 The following commands are supported by the interactive wallet:

-    addresses      Obtain the Account Addresses managed by the wallet call           Call Move
+    addresses      Obtain the Addresses managed by the wallet call           Call Move function
-    help           Prints this message or the help of the given subcommand(s) new-address    Generate new address and keypair
+    gas            Obtain all gas objects owned by the address help           Prints this message or the help of the given subcommand(s) new-address    Generate new address and keypair
     object         Get obj info
-    objects        Obtain all objects owned by the account address publish        Publish Move modules
+    objects        Obtain all objects owned by the address publish        Publish Move modules
     sync           Synchronize client state with authorities
-    transfer       Transfer funds
+    transfer       Transfer an object

 Use `help <command>` to see more information on each command.